 A personal loan is a short-term installment loan from a private lender, online lender, or credit union.
-The loan amount is usually between $5,000 – $40,000, and come with a fixed interest rate and monthly payments.
+The loan amount is usually between $5,000 – $40,000 and comes with a fixed interest rate and monthly payments.

 Types of Personal Loans

-Unsecured personal loans – An unsecured loan is a loan that does not require any sort of collateral, most personal loans are unsecured.
-A financial institution will check your credit report and financial documents to ensure you meet the requirements for a loan.
+Unsecured personal loans – An unsecured loan is a loan that does not require any collateral; most personal loans are unsecured.
+A financial institution will check your credit report and financial documents to ensure you meet a loan’s requirements.

-Secured personal loans – A secured loan is a loan that is secured by collateral, such as a car, house, or other asset.
-Because the loan is secured by an asset they have lower minimum requirements, making them easier to qualify for.
+Secured personal loans – A secured loan is a loan that is secured by collateral, such as a car, house, or another asset.
+Because an asset secures the loan, they have lower minimum requirements, making them easier to qualify for.

-The minimum credit score requirement for a personal loan vary depending on the lender.
+The minimum credit score requirement for a personal loan varies depending on the lender.
 Most personal loans have a minimum credit requirement of 620-640.
-However, there are some lenders that offer personal loans with poor credit as low as 580.
+However, some lenders offer personal loans with poor credit as low as 580.